 - There are three service components that provide youth with workshops and work experiences where they can acquire basic employment skills:

-- Five weeks of employability and life skills
+- Three weeks of employability and life skills

 Through involvement with Starbucks and the Starbucks internship, provide youth with a powerful opportunity for extensive life skill enhancement, advanced employability skills, and career development